The Dynasty: Roc La Familia

-The Dynasty: Roc-La-Familia is the fifth studio album by American rapper Jay-Z, featuring prominent appearances from signees of Roc-A-Fella Records.
+The Dynasty: Roc La Familia is the fifth studio album by American rapper Jay-Z, featuring prominent appearances from signees of Roc-A-Fella Records.
 It was released on October 31, 2000, by Roc-A-Fella Records and Def Jam Recordings.
-Its lead single, "I Just Wanna Love U (Give It 2 Me)", produced by the Neptunes, was one of Jay-Z's most successful singles peaking at number 11 on the Billboard Hot 100.
-The album debuted at number 1 on the Billboard 200 with 557,789 copies sold in its first week.
-The album is certified 2× Platinum by the RIAA.
-The album received positive reviews from music critics, and ended up becoming the 20th highest-selling R&B/hip-hop album of the 2000–2010 decade according to Billboard.
+Its lead single, "I Just Wanna Love U (Give It 2 Me)", produced by the Neptunes, became one of Jay-Z's most successful singles peaking at number 11 on the Billboard Hot 100.
+The album debuted at number 1 on the Billboard 200, with 557,789 copies sold in its first week.
+The album is certified double platinum by the RIAA.
+The album received positive reviews from critics, and became the 20th highest-selling R&B/Hip-Hop album of the 2000–2010 decade according to Billboard.

 Music

 Though originally billed as a Roc-A-Fella Records compilation album—showcasing Roc-A-Fella artists such as Memphis Bleek, Beanie Sigel, Amil, and Freeway—The Dynasty was marketed as Jay-Z solo album.
 The production was handled primarily by Just Blaze, Kanye West, Bink!, and the Neptunes.